-- 1. Missing Middle Housing.
+- I. Missing Middle Housing.
 This Housing Element seeks to facilitate the redevelopment of underutilized sites clustered around Viera Avenue and along East 18th Street between Trembath Lane and St Claire Drive (see sites 1-104 on Figure 6-3).
-These clusters would be rezoned to R-20, which allows densities up to 20 du/ac, to enable small infill and missing middle projects.
-In consultation with Mogavero Architects, it was determined that some of these sites would not redevelop given their size and existing uses and those sites were not included in determining the realistic capacity.
-In order to be conservative, smaller sites (typically 0.25 acres or less) were assumed to have a yield of zero.
-They are included in the inventory since the sites will be rezoned before the Planning Period commences.
-Denser residential use would be allowed if proposed, but the unit yield is not included in the realistic capacity, Mogavero Architects found that sites in these clusters could accommodate 8 or 9 units and the larger sites could even accommodate up to 15 or 20 units.
-Medium and larger sites in these clusters used a density of 6 du/ac to calculate the realistic capacity, which is a conservative estimate given this is only 30 percent of the allowed density. - 2.
+These clusters would be rezoned to R-20, which allows densities up to 20 du/acre, to enable small infill and missing middle projects.
+In consultation with Mogavero Architects, it was determined that some of these sites would not be redeveloped, given their size and existing uses, and those sites were not included in determining the realistic capacity.
+In order to To be conservative, smaller sites (typically 0.25 acres or less) were assumed to have a yield of zero.
+They are included in the Housing Sites linventory since the sites will be rezoned before the Planning Planning Period period commences.
+Denser residential use would be allowed if proposed, but the unit yield is not included in the realistic capacity calculations.
+More typically, Mogavero Architects found that sites in these clusters could accommodate 8 or 9 units and the larger sites could even accommodate up to 15 or 20 units.
+Medium and larger sites in these clusters used a density of 6 du/acre to calculate the realistic capacity, which is a conservative estimate given this is only 30 percent of the allowed density. - 2.
 Townhomes.
-The City commissioned a study on the financial feasibility of infill housing, which found townhomes at densities of 16 du/ac to be a viable building typology in Antioch from a financial feasibility perspective.
-This density is consistent with feedback from local developers, who cited ranges of 15-30 du/ac as the "sweet spot" for development in Antioch.
-However, townhome projects are typically designed between 12 and 14 du/ac.
-Therefore, in order to be conservative, the sites inventory used a density of 12 du/ac to calculate the realistic capacity of sites where townhome type development is anticipated.
-This is a conservative assumption given that 12 du/ac is only 60 percent of the allowable density in the R-20 zone.
+The City commissioned a study on the financial feasibility of infill housing, which found townhomes at densities of 16 du/acre to be a viable building typology in Antioch from a financial feasibility perspective.
+This density is consistent with feedback from local developers, who cited ranges of 15 to -30 du/acre as the "sweet spot" for development in Antioch.
+However, townhome projects are typically designed between 12 and 14 du/acre.
+Therefore, in order toto be conservative, the Housing Ssites linventory used a density of 12 du/acre to calculate the realistic capacity of sites where townhome type development is anticipated.
+This is a conservative assumption given that 12 du/acre is only 60 percent of the allowable density in the R-20 zone.
 The parcels identified to develop with townhomes were selected based primarily on the surrounding land uses; R-20 parcels that primarily abut single-family homes were selected for townhome development.
 Consideration was also given to the site size and shape.
-Sites identified as townhome sites are identified in the Adequate Sites section of this chapter,
+Sites identified as townhome sites are identified in the Section D. Adequate Sites section of this chapter this chapter.